telerik/blazor-docs/components/breadcrumb/templates.md

 ## SeparatorTemplate

 The `<SeparatorTemplate>` allows you to control the whole rendering of the Breadcrumb Separator, so you can define custom content between the component items.
-This template receives a `context` ....

 >caption Use `SeparatorTemplate` to customize the Breadcrumb Separator.
 The result from the snippet below.